 - Set an alarm.
 Punctuality is very important, so set an alarm on your phone for 20 minutes before you need to leave, and another alarm at the time you need to leave.

 - Dress for success.
 A professional appearance will help you make a great first impression.
 Your recruiter can give you an idea about what to wear to the interview.
+For more about understanding dress codes so you’ll be sure about what to wear, take a look at our Career Tips blog, Work Dress Codes.

 - Put on your game face.
 Be friendly and professional to everyone you meet in the parking lot, elevator and building.
 You never know who might give feedback about you!